sckangz/SPCA/README.md

 ## 2. Contacts

-If you have any questions, please feel free to contact [Zao Kang](mailto:zkang@uestc.edu.cn), we will reply it as soon as possible.
+If you have any questions, please feel free to contact [Zhao Kang](mailto:zkang@uestc.edu.cn).